hitlechro/Hofstadter/README.txt

 Ensure MinGW is selected as a build kit.
 Click "Configure Project" -- this creates the .pro.user file for your machine.
 Build the project.
+If you get build errors, try editing the Hofstadter.pro file, saving, revert the changes, and save again.
+This should run the qmake and fix the problem.
+We currently have no fix for this.